Skip to Content

 – AC Outlet not working:

-Before searching for other possible reasons for failure, it is better to start right from the basics.
-Make sure that the AC outlet you’ve plugged your machine into is functional.
-You should fix the plug if it is not working, or you can either plug the device somewhere else.
+Before searching for other possible reasons for failure, starting right from the basics is better.
+Ensure the AC outlet you’ve plugged your machine into is functional.
+You should fix the plug if it is not working, or you can either fill the device somewhere else.

 – Broken power cord: